m47812/hdl_toolbox/doc/user_guide_console.md

 ``alias hdltoolbox='python3 <PROJECT_PATH>/src/hdl_toolbox.py'``

-In this guide the command ``hdltoolbox`` will be used refering to the alias above.
+In this guide, the command ``hdltoolbox`` will be used referring to the alias above.

 ## Commands